 If you're looking for a romantic European honeymoon spot, visions of the Italian countryside and French cafes may come to mind.
 But there's an off-the-beaten-path city you need to consider: St. Petersburg.

 Russia's second-largest city has European-inspired boulevards, iconic palaces and museums, and charming Old World hotels that are practically made for Russian royalty.
 The city has something for everyone, whether you want to spend your honeymoon sampling the country's go-to spirit or visiting the second-largest museum in the world.

 If you’ve already checked off capitals like Paris and London from your list, St. Petersburg makes for a dreamy alternative that’s more unique than other locales while still offering honeymooners the European charm of its well-trodden neighbors.
 Here's everything you need to know to plan a perfect honeymoon in St. Petersburg.

 Where to Stay

 Choosing your hotel for a honeymoon is very important.
-So cozy up in one of city’s landmarks, Rocco Forte Hotel Group’s five-star Hotel Astoria, where rooms look out onto the golden dome of St. Isaac’s Cathedral and sites like the Hermitage and Opera House are just a short stroll away.
-When the hotel first opened its doors in 1912, it hosted writers and poets, but its more recent claim to fame is its role in James Bond film GoldenEye (as well as celeb clientele like The Doors, The Rolling Stones, and Madonna).
-Another Bond flick, From Russia with Love, is referenced in guest rooms with black-and-white blown-up scenes from the film hanging on bathroom walls.
+So cozy up in one of the city’s landmarks, Rocco Forte Hotel Group’s five-star Hotel Astoria, where rooms look out onto the golden dome of St. Isaac’s Cathedral and sites like the Hermitage and Opera House are just a short stroll away.
+When the hotel first opened its doors in 1912, it hosted writers and poets, but its more recent claim to fame is its role in the James Bond film GoldenEye (as well as celeb clientele like Madonna).
+Another Bond flick From Russia With Love is referenced in guest rooms with black-and-white blown-up scenes from the film hanging on bathroom walls.